IR Sensor Working

 1. Infrared(IR) sensors are prone to interference from heat sources such as direct sunlight or high-powered lamps, which can cause readings to be inaccurate or unreliable.

-2. The signal range of the IR sensor is limited and it may not provide an accurate reading over long distances or through walls and other objects that might obstruct the signal path between the transmitter and receiver components of the system.
+2. The IR sensor has a limited signal range and can fail to deliver an accurate reading over long distances or through walls or other obstacles that might block the signal route between the system's transmitter and receiver elements.

-3. High humidity levels in environments where these devices operate can also interfere with their operation, potentially causing false-positive readings even when no actual motion has taken place within viewable distance limits for this type of device.
+3. High humidity levels in the surroundings where these sensors work may also cause problems with their operation, which might result in false-positive readings even when no actual motion occurs within the viewable distance limits of this sort of device.

 4. Reliability issues due to rapid ageing if subjected to constantly changing temperatures affecting how well they track movement over time could lead to less than satisfactory results during use in outdoor locations exposed directly to extreme temperature fluctuation conditions like climates being close to Sea/Ocean surroundings.